Every restaurant wants the same thing in 2026: more customers, more often.

 2. Make Your Restaurant Easier to Discover Locally

-Most new customers do not discover restaurants by walking down the street anymore.
 They discover you on their phone: Google, Maps, Instagram, TikTok, TripAdvisor, local blogs.
-If you want more customers, you need to win on those screens first.

 Optimize Your Google Business Profile

 Your Google Business Profile is your new storefront.
-Many guests will decide whether to visit you based on three things: rating, photos, and recent reviews.
+Many guests will decide whether to visit based on three things: rating, photos, and recent reviews.

 Encourage Reviews the Smart Way

-More and better reviews means more trust, which means more new customers.
-But most happy guests do not leave reviews unless you ask.
+But most happy guests don't leave reviews unless you ask.

-Train staff to invite happy customers: "If you enjoyed today, a quick Google review helps us a lot."
 Use table cards or receipts with a QR code that opens your review page directly.
-Reward feedback with a small thank-you on the next visit, such as a free dessert or drink upgrade.
+Reward feedback with a small thank-you on the next visit—a free dessert or drink upgrade works great.

 3. Turn Online Attention Into First-Time Visits

-Visibility is only the first step.
-To actually get more customers for your restaurant, you need to give people a clear reason to choose you today, not "sometime in the future".
+To actually get more customers, you need to give people a clear reason to choose you today—not "sometime in the future."

 Use Simple, Strong Offers (Not Random Discounts)

-Good offers are specific, time-bound, and targeted.
-"Free dessert with any main course" beats "10% off".
+"Free dessert with any main course" beats "10% off."
 "Monday through Thursday, 3 to 6pm" drives visits in slow periods.
-Target families, couples, office lunches, students, or other specific groups.
+Target families, couples, office lunches, or students.

 Make the First Visit Feel Like a Mission